What Does It Mean?

 - What is the financial capacity of the custodial parent?

 - Did one partner squander marital assets leaving fewer assets for both spouses to share?

 The answers to these questions will have a tremendous impact on how the judge will rule on whether to order alimony or post-separation support.
-Partners can choose to accept voluntary alimony agreement or waive spousal support altogether.
+Partners can choose to accept voluntary alimony agreements or waive spousal support altogether.
 Therefore, it’s crucial to consult an experienced Monroe NC Alimony, Post-Separation Support & Spousal Support attorney for guidance, and skillful legal counsel.
-At Perry, Bundy, Plyler & Long, LLP, we are committed to be with you at every step of the way.
-Get in touch with us today!
+At Perry, Bundy, Plyler & Long, LLP, we are committed to being with you at every step of the way.
+Get in touch with us today at (704) 741-1584.